Tej Pratap Singh Yadav

-Tej Pratap Singh Yadav (born 21 November 1987) is an Indian politician who was a Member of Parliament in the Indian Lok Sabha, where he has represented the Mainpuri, Uttar Pradesh from 2014 to 2019 as a member of the Samajwadi Party.
+Tej Pratap Singh Yadav (born 21 November 1987) is an Indian politician and MLA representing the Karhal and former Member of Parliament in the Indian Lok Sabha, where he represented the Mainpuri, Uttar Pradesh, from 2014 to 2019 as a member of the Samajwadi Party.

 Early life and education

 Tej Pratap Singh Yadav was born on 21 November 1987 in Saifai village of Etawah district to Ranvir Singh Yadav and Mridula Yadav.

 He studied at the Colonel Brown Cambridge School, Dehradun, and the Delhi Public School, Noida.
 He graduated with an MBA from the Leeds University Business School.

 Family

 His grandfather Ratan Singh Yadav, was the elder brother of Mulayam Singh Yadav.

 Hariom Yadav, the former MLA of Sirsaganj and Shikohabad is his maternal granduncle.

 Career

 He successfully contested a by-election to replace his granduncle, Mulayam Singh Yadav, as the Member of Parliament of the Mainpuri.
+He successfully contested a by-election to replace his uncle, Akhilesh Yadav, as the MLA of the Karhal.

+He is part of management committee of two colleges named Chaudhary Charan Singh Post Graduate College and Chaudhary Charan Singh College of Law, both colleges established by Mulayam Singh Yadav.